pramnora/csv/README.md

 The files are laid out in a table like format...that includes a number of rows/colums;
 each successive piece of columnar data is kept separated from one another by using a comma(,):-

-- Each row specifies a whole indivisual record in itself.
+- Each row specifies a whole individual record in itself.
 - Each column specifies specfic data inside of that individual record.

-As an example of what it is I mean...; here is a simple customer related (customer.csv) file...
+As an example of what it is I mean...; here is a simple customer related file:  [customer.csv]...

 - first name,last name,age,sex,location,country,phone number
 - Jack,Jones,24,M,Mayfair,UK,0207